olegyev/learn-microservices-multiplicator/README.md

 # Training Multiplicator project
-Simple training project to learn microservices.
+Simple training project to learn microservices. <br>
 This repository is for User and Challenge microservice domains.